Zekaric/ProjectMIFF/MI_Mining_Information.md

 ```
 {
    "format":{
-      "name":   "Mining Information",
+      "name":"Mining Information",
       "version":1,
    },
    ...
 }
 ```

-# 3 - Mine Information Block (MIB)
+# 3 - Mine Information Blocks

-**Block Name**: mine

-An MI file can have 1 or more MIBs.
-One MIB represents a unique mining project or project area.
+An MI file can only have information for just one mining project or project area.
+Use multiple files for different mines, sites, projects, or however you separate the information.

-Each mine block in a file separates information related to one specific mine.
-Meaning, you could have more than one mine in a MI file.
-One mine could be a gold mine in Australia while another could be a bitumen mine in Africa.
-This will probably not happen often because the file size just for one mine could be very large so adding more than one mine would probably not be a good idea, but it is doable.

-Inside a MIB you will have the following blocks.
+Every MI file contains a few specified blocks.
+Order of these blocks are important for being able to read the file in one pass.
+This means that types, limits or information that is required for other data in the file needs to be defined before it is used.

 * **Information block** to hold general information about the project.
 This must be the first block.
+* **Image list block** to hold the images.
+Images can be used for texturing, symbols, etc.
+* **Property list block** to hold display properties for geometry or data.
 * **Item list block** to hold the item definitions.
 Items being the values that are stored in the drillhole, model, cuts, and whatever else that is being tracked.
 There will only be one Item List block.
+* **Geometry list block** to hold geometry information.
+Depends on item, image, and property blocks.
-* **Image list block** to hold the images.
-Images can be used for texturing, symbols, etc.
+* **Drillhole list block** to hold drillhole information.
+Depends on item, image, and property blocks.
-* **Geometry block** to hold geometry information.
-There can be more than one Geoemtry block.
+* **Model list block** to hold model information.
+Depends on item, image, and property blocks.
-* **Drillhole block** to hold drillhole information.
-Item List block must already be defined or else you are not providing assay or survey values with your drillhole data.
-There can be more than one Drillhole block.
-* **Model block** to hold model information.
-Item List block must already be defined or else you are not providing any values with your model data.
-There can be more than one Model block.

-## 3.1 - Information Block
+## 3.1 - Data Block

-**Block Name**: info
+**Block Name**: data

 Common to all MI files for any of the types above, there will be an information block providing general, project wide information.